 “Leviathans of the southern seas”.
-Join biologist Damon Ramsey as he explores the biology and different species of Whales and dolphins and seals)
+Join biologist Damon Ramsey as he explores the biology and different species of whales and dolphins of the Southern Ocean.

 “Why is the sea blue? and other questions about the ocean....” by biologist Damon Ramsey.
 (Continents, defining oceans & seas, water chemistry, light in and above the water, salinity).
 Get back to the basic questions that kids ask about the very nature of nature.